sematext/docs/docs/dashboards/chart-builder.md

 application behaves in real-time, and how it behaved in the past.

 You can put many series on a single chart.
-Each of them can be configured to have its own color and style (bar, line, area, points).
+Each of them can be configured to have its own color and
+style:

+* bar
+* line
+* area
+* points

 Each series should be configured in a series configuration panel.
 The panel where you change the settings of each series is split into a couple of sections.